MarinCohu/Project_Ideas/ISO 27001 - Interactive tree/Thoughts.md

 ***Controls are not independent within a Section and could be organized into an arborescent structure representing dependency and causality.***

-My Idea is to identify that underlying causality in the controls to organize them in an arborescent structure that would visually represent the **cascading conformity status of controls**.
+My Idea is to identify that underlying causality in the controls to organize them in an **interactive arborescent structure** that would visually represent the **cascading conformity status of controls**.
 Incidentally, it would be interesting to see if conformity or non-conformity of a small group of controls can/should impact the conformity status of a 'higher-level' control node.